aballano/aballano.github.io/_posts/2025-07-12-game-dev_update-2-jam-break.md

 # How It's Going and Key Learnings

+The new update got a good reception, both between my friends and colleagues from my work.
+There are some perf issues in certain points and some things could be improved, but I'm quite happy with the result so far.
+I also got many ideas for future updates but will see if I got the chance to work on it in the future.

 So, that's what I've learned trying to use AI in this jam.
 It started a bit messy, but it's been a good learning experience.
 The "Water Drinking Incremental" game, now in Godot, is coming along much better.
 And I'm actually enjoying making it this way, with code I can be happy with.

 A few key things I've learned: